When Your Child Has a Disability

 Depending on where the adoption occurs, there is a certain increase of risk of disability.
 For example, in children adopted from Russia there is some increased risk of fetal alcohol.
 There is concern of social interaction problems for some children adopted from Romania.
 If you are adopting from an area where certain problems are more common, keep that in mind as your child grows so that you can pick up on it.
 Early remediation in most cases means better outcome.

 Preemies are doing far better than they ever did before but still are at much greater risk for Attention Deficet Disorder (ADD) and Learning Disabilities.
 If you have a premature child, you out to be looking for early signs of developmental lags and problems so treatment can be started early.

 What prompted you to focus on the practical as well as the medical aspects of parenting a child with disabilities?
 Do you have a personal interest in the topic of children with disabilities?

 It began when I was a pediatric resident and my wife was pregnant with my first child, Alicia.
 When she went into labor there were complications and Alicia was born by emergency cesarean.
 While I was in the waiting room to find out if my child was going to survive or what disability she might have, I made a commitment that if she was okay I'd dedicate my professional life to helping parents who were less fortunate in that regard.
 It turned out she was okay and is now a special education teacher herself.
 So it was quite early in my career.

 After becoming a doctor, I attended Kennedy Kriger for developmental disabilities, where I trained to be a developmental pediatrician.
 I stayed on the faculty there.
-I started to teach in undergraduate and graduate course on medical and physical aspects of handicapped children in the 70's.
-At that time there wasn't a textbook on this topic, so the students asked if I would put together my slides and lectures and produce a book.
-Children with Disabilities is now in its 5th edition.
+I started to teach in undergraduate and graduate course on medical and physical aspects of handicapped children in the 70's until now.